 The history of the drone continues into the 1980s and beyond.
 Cold War efforts relied heavily on the device for numerous target practices.
 During the Vietnam War, they were also very useful as bombers and scouts.
 While the past is rich in different purposes for drones, the future looks just as bright for these flying machines.
 The number of civilian drones used for personal enjoyment or business continues to grow each passing year.

 Smartphones, tablets, TVs and the like have seen massive technological developments in the past few years.
-Drone technology isn’t one to stay behind and, with each passing day, more and more important changes have been made.
+Drone technology isn’t one to stay behind and, with each passing day, more and more important changes are being made.
 Each of them with consumers in mind, because there are different categories of people when it comes to drone use.
 We have professional and beginner photographers, the military, different news crews and so on, and all of them want what’s best in their profession.

 Keeping in touch with friends and family won’t be done only via Facebook and other social platforms.
 Drones will very soon be a valid alternative as a new feature on the consumer level drone has been created.
 The XplorerMini, for example, has a socialized function.
 It allows the owner to share both videos and photos on any given social platform whenever he wants to.
 The drone also comes with intelligent control.
 Speaking of the latter: Intel is the first to test out the world of drones.
 Qualcomm has also followed suit recently and went into business with Zero Tech.
 Together, they offer features such as facial recognition, automatic obstacle avoidance, as well as 4K image and video recording.